aviGit-infy/java_assignment/README.md

 ```

 ## Post request
-Note -> for the post request I used an application like postman to enter the request input and send the details
+<i> Note -> for the post request I used an application like postman to enter the request input and send the details </i><br>
 url -> http://localhost:8080/api/reward-points/createTransactions

 raw json request ->